im-lakshyaveerturna/WorldTime/README.md

 A basic time application which can inform you with the time at some specified locations of the world.

-This application is my first-ever flutter applicatio, therfore I do not expect the code of the complexity of the application to match the general standard.
+This application is the first-ever flutter application I made, therfore I do not expect the complexity of the code or the application to match the general standard.